Kasper1-2/GTP-web/README.md

 Welcome to the official website of Gran Turismo Panamá, a competitive sim racing team and simulator rental service based in Panama 🇵🇦.
 This project showcases team information, driver gear, event images, and sim rig rental services — built as a learning and portfolio experience using React + TypeScript.

-🚗 Features
+ Features
-🏎️ Hero Section – Custom background with branding
+ Hero Section – Custom background with branding

-🧩 About Section – Team overview and mission
+ About Section – Team overview and mission

-🧑‍💻 Drivers Section – Toggleable cards with driver gear + socials
+ Drivers Section – Toggleable cards with driver gear

-🖼️ Gallery (Coming soon) – Showcase of live events and races
+ Gallery – Showcase of live events and races

-🎮 Simulator Rentals (Coming soon) – Info and contact form for booking
+ Simulator Rentals (Coming soon) – Info and contact form for booking

-📱 Responsive Design – Mobile-first with clean layout

 🎨 Custom Theme – Based on Gulf Racing colors:

-Gulf Blue: #002776

-Light Blue: #B8D9EB

-Orange: #FE6218

-White: #FEFEFE

 🛠️ Tech Stack
 ⚛️ React (w/ Vite)